GTMSportswear/docs/environmentsetup/initial-.com-environment-setup.md

     *	ASP.NET and web development
     *	Azure development
     *	.NET Core cross-platform development
+    * Optional: Desktop development with C++ (allows you to quickly include front-end dependancies with NPM Install)
 1. These components should be added under the **Individual Components** tab
     *	Python 3 64-bit (3.6.3)
     *	Windows 8.1 SDK